Navigation: Program use > Configuration > Modules >

-To extend program functionality we implemented plug-ins modules.
-Module structure lets reduce your program size and purchase costs (you pay only functionality, which you need), to low down program distributive download time, your computer processor load and reduce disk space.
+To extend program functionality, we implemented plug-in modules.
+The module structure lets you to reduce your program size and purchase costs (you pay only functionality, which you need).

 Fig. 5.1.1.
 Activating plug-ins